jkbmat/Bakalarska-praca/README.md

   * **Save/Load buttons** allows the user to save or load scenes to the local machine or the internet
   * **Remove all button** removes all entities and joints from the scene
   * **Undo/Redo buttons** step through scene history one step backwards/forwards
   * **Collision groups button** sets which collision groups should and should not interact.
-More on this in section **Entities**.
+More on this in section [Entities](#entities).
   * **Tool buttons**
     * Select tool is used for selecting and repositioning entities and joints
     * Rectangle and circle tools are used for creating new entities with their respective shapes
   * **Joint buttons** are used for creating new joints.
-More on this in the section **Joints**
+More on this in the section [Joints](#joints)
   * **Zoom slider** controls the zoom level of the enviroment
   * **Language chooser** allows changing the editor's language
     * Language files are located in the folder [/app/translations/](/app/translations/).
 Feel free to translate the editor to any language of your choice!

 ## World
-If no joits or entities are selected, the contextual sidebar shows informations about the simulation world.
+If no joints or entities are selected, the contextual sidebar shows information about the simulation world.
 Here you can set the gravity vector and camera style.

 Camera can be either:
-* **Locked on point** (static)
+* **Locked on point**: Static
-* **Locked on entity** (always centered on an entity of your choice)
+* **Locked on entity**: Always centered on an entity of your choice

 ## Entities
-To add a new entity to the simulation, simply choose a desired tool and create the entity in the work space using drag & drop.
+To add a new entity to the simulation, simply choose the desired tool and create the entity in the work space using drag & drop.
 It will be assigned default attributes and a random color.
 Each entity is assigned a layer and a collision group.
 Layers determine the order in which entities are drawn.
 Collision groups determine which entities should interact with which other entities.
 The Collision groups window, accessible form the toolbar, is a place to define collision group interaction.